The Coastal DifferenceThese are the reasons why we think this is the best hospital on the planet (and why we have such loyal clientele)

 - Giving back.
 We started The HANA Fund, a 501(c)3 non-profit corporation because we saw too many pets not receiving care due to financial constraints.
 These pets would needlessly suffer or would be euthanized due to the insurmountable costs.
 We feel it is our duty to find a way to help these needy pets and people get through these rough patches and get them back to health.
 We also created the LOVE for Fosters program where we provide free laparoscopic spays for rescue organizations.
 Pets in foster care have enough stress in their life and we are proud to make one aspect of their journey easier and less stressful.

 - Community service.
 All of our doctors and staff love our town and community and want to see it continue to grow and inspire future generations.
-Dr. Evans is the president of the Leucadia 101 Main Street Association and our hospital is active in many of the events along historic Highway 101.
+Dr. Evans is the past president of the Leucadia 101 Main Street Association and our hospital is active in many of the events along historic Highway 101.

 reception arealiving room.
 Before Dr. Evans started Coastal, he was a housecall veterinarian and loved treating pets in their own home.
 When he opened Coastal, he wanted the lobby to feel like a home away from home so the pets (and you) could feel just as comfortable as when they are in their own environment.